-13.2 This Agreement will be construed and the legal relations between the Parties will be determined in accordance with the internal laws of Michigan without giving effect to any conflict of laws principles that would require the application of the laws of a different jurisdiction.
-Each Party irrevocably (i) submits to the exclusive jurisdiction of the courts of Michigan over any claim or matter arising under or in connection with this Agreement or the legal relationships established by this Agreement, and (ii) waives any rights it may otherwise have to a trial by jury
+13.2 This Agreement will be construed and the legal relations between the Parties will be determined in accordance with the internal laws of Arizona without giving effect to any conflict of laws principles that would require the application of the laws of a different jurisdiction.
+Each Party irrevocably (i) submits to the exclusive jurisdiction of the courts of Arizona over any claim or matter arising under or in connection with this Agreement or the legal relationships established by this Agreement, and (ii) waives any rights it may otherwise have to a trial by jury

-13.3 Service Provider acknowledges that any breach or threatened breach of Section 9 and/or Section 12 could cause irreparable harm to Kellogg for which there might be no adequate remedy at law and, therefore, upon any breach or threatened breach of these provisions, Kellogg will be entitled to seek equitable relief, in addition to any other remedies available to it at law, without the need to prove irreparable harm or to provide an undertaking, post a bond or other security.
+13.3 The Parties acknowledge that any breach or threatened breach of Section 9 and/or Section 12 could cause irreparable harm to the other Party for which there might be no adequate remedy at law and, therefore, upon any breach or threatened breach of these provisions, each Party will be entitled to seek equitable relief, in addition to any other remedies available to it at law, without the need to prove irreparable harm or to provide an undertaking, post a bond or other security.

 13.4 Service Provider hereby acknowledges that Kellogg is entering into this Agreement based upon either (a) its personal relationship with Service Provider or (b) the personal judgment, skills, qualifications, and abilities of Service Provider and Service Provider personnel.